outs1der/minbar/doc/usage.rst

     mb.exclude_like('1636') # Exclude source from selection
     mb.exclude_like('1826') # Now two sources are excluded

-Finally, here's some analysis which involves working with the fluxes, and estimating peak luminosity from the bolometric peak flux (table attribute ``bpflux``)
+Here's some analysis which involves working with the fluxes, and estimating peak luminosity from the bolometric peak flux (table attribute ``bpflux``)